Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Asset capacity measures or profitability measures can show how much profit a particular asset generates ex by dividing net profit by cost of fixed assets to assess how much profit fixed assets are generating.

-Annual profit divided by anua
+Annual profit divided by annual employement costs to see how much profit is given by employee
+- A good indication of changing to bad times is declining profit per employee